 The death of a friend became a serious inspiration for one grade 6 student’s writing.
 The piece was included as the dedication in a student magazine.

-When a cycle one student learned to ride his bike for the very first time, this became something to celebrate and write about.
+When an elementary Cycle One student learned to ride his bike for the very first time, this became something to celebrate and write about.

-A trip to Walmart with her mother became the seed for a piece by a cycle two student.
-One that gave her teacher an opportunity, in a quick writing conference, to help her make her writing stronger by adding details.
+A trip to Walmart with her mother became the seed for a piece by one student that gave her teacher an opportunity, in a quick writing conference, to help her make her writing stronger by adding details.

-A quickwrite is an opportunity for students to write freely for a brief period in each class, usually 10 minutes or thereabouts.
-Quickwriting has 3 elements, concentrating on getting ideas down, not worrying about form and writing without stopping.
+A quickwrite is an opportunity for students to write freely for a brief period.
+Quickwriting has 3 elements: concentrating on getting ideas down, not worrying about form and writing without stopping.

 The idea is to let the writing flow.
 Just start writing.
-Anything.
+Write anything!
 It doesn’t matter.
 Don’t edit, don’t pause, don’t think.